cmelab/flowerMD/paper/paper.md

 processes that extend beyond measuring material properties, such as simulating fusion welding of polymer interfaces [@?] and surface wetting [@].

-Jankflow is a python package that consolidates and automates end-to-end workflows for modeling such processes with a focus on organic molecules.
+`JankFlow` is a python package that consolidates and automates end-to-end workflows for modeling such processes with a focus on organic molecules.
 Following the principals of Transparent, Reproducible, Usable by others, and Extensible (TRUE) [@TRUE_2020] software design, the modular design of `JankFlow` facilitates building and